raspberrypi/libcamera/Documentation/guides/application-developer.rst

        const FrameMetadata &metadata = buffer->metadata();
    }

-For this example application, inside the ``for`` loop from above, we ca print the Frame sequence number and details of the planes.
+For this example application, inside the ``for`` loop from above, we can print the Frame sequence number and details of the planes.

 .. code:: cpp